Killing of Pranay Perumalla: Aftermath

 Maruthi Rao was found dead in his room at the Arya Vysya Bhavan in Khairatabad on the morning of 8 March 2020.
 The Saifabad police said that he killed himself using poison and he left a suicide note.
 He was in Hyderabad to meet with an advocate who works in the Telangana High Court.
-Rao was reported to be depressed and thought he may be convicted of Kumar's murder.
+Rao was reported to be depressed and thought he may be convicted of Pranay's murder.

-Thousands attended Kumar's funeral following his murder.
+Thousands attended Pranay's funeral.
 A justice website was created, and a candlelight vigil was announced with support from the members of the Telugu film industry.

 Ram Gopal Varma directed a film, Murder, based on Pranay's death.
-Pranay's father filed police complaints against Ram Gopal Varma (the director of the film) and Natti Karuna (the producer of the film).
+Pranay's father filed police complaints against Ram Gopal Varma and Natti Karuna (the producer of the film).
 On 24 August, the Nalgonda district court delayed the release of the film and its promotional materials.
-On appeal, the Telangana High Court overturned the Nalgonda court's ruling, with the stipulations that Varma's film should not mention the names of Amrutha, Pranay, or Maruthi Rao directly in the film and also that the film should not directly reference anything that happened to Amrutha.
+On appeal, the Telangana High Court overturned the Nalgonda court's ruling, with the stipulations that Varma's film should not mention the names of Amrutha, Pranay, or Maruthi Rao directly in the film and that the film should not directly reference anything that happened to Amrutha.

 Amrutha was prevented from attending her father's last rites by her paternal uncle Sravan, who blamed her for her father's death.
 She was escorted by police to her father's funeral procession, and was quickly whisked away after a mob of her father's supporters yelled at her to leave.
 They blamed her for her father's death and yelled "Maruthi Rao amar rahe".
 They also blocked her path as she attempted to move closer to the body.

 Amrutha blames casteism for her husband's death and says that "separate fast track courts" must be made to prosecute murders committed because of the victim's caste.
 She said she would never return to her biological family's home and will continue to live with Pranay's parents.
-She criticized the killing of Hemanth Kumar by his wife's family members on social media.
+She condemned the killing of Hemanth Kumar by his wife's family members on social media.